Read on–and alter your mind if you believe a technology startup is no position for someone like you.

 Willing to take risks.
 Beyond the risk of joining (which could be mitigated by doing research that is critical), workers must be prepared to make decisions that affect customers new markets, revenue flows and overall company success.
 Because many of us mothers have taken risks– chairing a PTA committee signing up to be room parent or driving through school parking lots, these decisions may not look as daunting.

 Able to put aside ego and politics.
-No one adores bureaucratic behaviour.
+No one adores bureaucratic behavior.
 Startups do not have the time to wait for 15 people to approve one conclusion.
 Most of the time, speaking to team members concludes problems that are critical.
 Mothers are ready made for this because it is difficult when you’ve got children to keep a large ego.

 There is not any reason to shy away if a mom interested in joining a tech start-up are you.
 You are not by yourself.
 There are lots of because we love the challenge and flexibility, and honestly because of us working in these fast paced surroundings, we are made for it!